poovin-alt/Excel_project-Data_Analytics/README.md

-# 📊 Excel for Data Analytics - Full Course
+# 📊 Excel for Data Analytics

 ## Table of Contents